Commuting unbounded homotopy limits with Morava K-theory: Introduction

-As the main application in the present paper, we prove a higher chromatic height analogue of Mitchell's theorem for algebraic K-theory of truncated Brown-Peterson spectra, building on work of Bruner and Rognes \cite{BR05}.
-In particular, Mitchell proves in \cite{Mit90} that
+As the main application in the present paper, we prove a higher chromatic height analogue of Mitchell's theorem for algebraic K-theory of truncated Brown--Peterson spectra, building on work of Bruner--Rognes \cite{BR05}.
+In particular, Mitchell proves in \cite{Mit90} that $K(m)_*(K(\mathbb{Z}))$ vanishes for $m\ge 2$, and consequently the algebraic $K$-theory of every $H\mathbb{Z}$-algebra is $K(m)$-acyclic.
+First, we fix conventions. \begin{definition}[{cf. \cite[Definition 4.1]{LN14}}] Let $n$ be an integer, let $m\in \{ 1, 2, \dots \} \cup \{ \infty\}$, and let $p$ be a prime number.
+By a {\em $p$-primary $E_m$ form of $BP\langle n\rangle$} we mean a $p$-local $E_m$ ring spectrum $R$ equipped with a complex orientation $MU_{(p)}\rightarrow R$ such that the composite map

-for $m\ge 2$, and consquently the same vanishing of Morava K-theory occurs for any $H\mathbb{Z}$-algebra.
-Let $BP\langle n\rangle$ denote the $p$-completion of the truncated Brown-Peterson spectrum.
-As an application of the main result of this paper, we prove the following result, building on \cite[Prop.
-6.1]{BR05}. \begin{theorem}(Theorem \ref{main application}) There are isomorphisms